-Dr. Warburton formed an opinion of the design of the Metamorphosis, which, in one part of it at least, appears to me to be singularly ridiculous and absurd; viz., that the author's main purpose was to commend Pagan religion as the only cure for all vice whatsover9: and to ridicule the Christian religion.
+at least, appears to me to be singularly ridiculous and absurd; viz. that the author's main purpose was to commend Pagan religion as the only cure for all vice whatsoevern; and to ridicule the Christian religion.
 There may be some truth in the former part of this assertion; but it is wholly incredible, that at a period when the Christian religion was openly derided and execrated by all the Heathens, Apuleius should have written a work one part of the intention of which was to ridicule latently that which, without any concealment, and with the sanction of the existing government, was generally despised.
 One passage indeed occurs in which he speaks contemptuously of the Christians; but then his meaning is so far from being latent, that it must be obvious to every one.
-The passage I allude to is the following in book the ninth, in which Apuleius, speaking of the nefarious wife of a baker, says to her: "Then despising and trampling on the divine powers, instead of the true religion, counterfeiting a nefarious opinion of God, whom she asserted to be the only deity10; devising also vain observances, and deceiving all men, and likewise her miserable husband, she enslaved her body to morning draughts of pure wine, and to continual adultery."
-In the tenth book also, he denominates a most execrable character cruciarius, which according to Plautus signifies discipulus crucis, a disciple of the cross; and perhaps in thus denominating this murderer, he intended to signify that he was a Christian; but there are no other parts of this work in which there is a shadow of probability that Apuleius had the Christian religion in view; except it should be said that he alludes to it, when in the eleventh book he calls the heathen the most pure, magnificent, and eternal religion.
+The passage I allude to is the following in book the ninth, in which Apuleius, speaking of the nefarious wife of a baker, says of her: "Then despising and trampling on the divine powers, instead of the true religion, counterfeiting a nefarious opinion of God, whom she asserted to o Of this opinion of Dr. Warburton, the chancellor Mosheim observes: "De Consilio vero Fabulæ de Asino, quod commentationem Mysteriorum, et Christianæ religionis contemptionem vir doctissimus esse conjicit, dubitare mihi liceat, quum nihil afferi videam ex ea, quod difficulter in aliam partem accipi possit."
+Divine Legation, vol. i. p.
+365.

-9 See the Divine Legation, vol. i., p.
+\ See the Divine Legation, vol. i. p.
 359.